- ACRONYMS

 - Metaxalone (Skelaxin®)

-- A study published in 2019 compared baclofen to metaxalone, tizanidine, and placebo in patients presenting to the ER with acute nonspecific low back pain.
-The study found no significant effect of any of the drugs when compared to placebo.
-See muscle relaxers for LBP for more.
+- A study comparing the addition of metaxalone, baclofen, tizanidine, or placebo to ibuprofen in patients presenting to the ER with acute nonspecific LBP found none of the drugs were significantly better than placebo.
+See muscle relaxer study for more.

 - Methocarbamol (Robaxin®)

-- A study published in the Ann Emerg Med (2018) compared the addition of methocarbamol, orphenadrine, or placebo to naprosyn in patients presenting to the ER with nonspecific LBP.
-The study found that neither methocarbamol or orphenadrine improved outcomes when compared to placebo.
-See orphenadrine vs methocarbamol for more.
+- A study comparing the addition of methocarbamol, orphenadrine, or placebo to naprosyn in patients presenting to the ER with nonspecific LBP found that neither muscle relaxer improved outcomes compared to placebo.
+See orphenadrine vs methocarbamol for LBP for more.

 - Tizanidine (Zanaflex®)

-- A study published in 2019 compared baclofen to metaxalone, tizanidine, and placebo in patients presenting to the ER with acute nonspecific low back pain.
-The study found no significant effect of any of the drugs when compared to placebo.
-See muscle relaxers for LBP for more.
+- A study comparing the addition of tizanidine, metaxalone, baclofen, or placebo to ibuprofen in patients presenting to the ER with acute nonspecific LBP found none of the drugs were significantly better than placebo.
+See muscle relaxer study for more.

 - Benzodiazepines

-- A randomized controlled trial compared valium + naproxen to placebo + naproxen in patients presenting to the ER with nonradicular LBP for ≤ 2 weeks.
-The trial found that valium was no better than placebo in improving function at 1 week and 3 months of follow-up.
+- A study comparing the addition of valium or placebo to naproxen in patients presenting to the ER with acute nonspecific LBP found that valium was no better than placebo at improving pain and function over 3 months of follow-up.
 [PMID 28187918]

 - A study in the BMJ enrolled 145 patients at military treatment facilities with radicular leg pain (sciatica) from either a herniated disc or spinal stenosis